VltraHeaven/AutoRC/README.md

 Description: Automatically assign or remove RingCentral extensions.

 positional arguments:
-  file          Path to the userlist .csv file.
-The .csv must at least have the following case-sensitive headers: givenName,surname,name,emailAddress,Title
+  file          Path to the 'userlist.csv'.
+This .csv must at least have the following case-sensitive headers: givenName,surname,name,emailAddress,Title,Department

 optional arguments:
   -h, --help    show this help message and exit